mandeep21474/Linux-Shell/Readme.txt

 Assumptions:-
-	i assumed that only one arguments are being provided to the above listed commands like (rm a.txt and not rm a.txt b.txt).
+	Assumed that only one arguments are being provided to the above listed commands example (rm a.txt and not rm a.txt b.txt).